copyninja/tls-multithreaded-echo-server/README.md

   * Unlike previous code now number of clients can be controlled by varying the value of `MAX_CLIENTS` C-preprocessor macro.

 If you have improvements or suggestions please feel free to provide those via PR.

+# Bugs #
+  * openssl_srp.c - There seems to be a leak of `sbio` but OpenSSL documentation suggests that once `sbio` was added to `server` object via call to `BIO_set_accept_bios` it should not be freed manually and will be taken care when `server` or accept bio is freed.
+But valgrind seems to say otherwise.